JasonJWilliamsNY/grfp2020/README.md

 **Diversity Wordcloud**

-This wordcloud is taken a poll of signatories asking them to identify their relevant communities.
+This wordcloud reflects a poll of signatories asking them to identify their relevant communities.

  <img src="diversity.png" alt="wordcloud" style="width:600px;">